opensearch-project/documentation-website/_observing-your-data/alerting/per-cluster-metrics-monitors.md

 ## Restrict API fields

-If you want to hide fields from the API response that you do not want exposed for alerting, reconfigure the [supported_json_payloads.json](https://github.com/opensearch-project/alerting/blob/main/alerting/src/main/resources/org/opensearch/alerting/settings/supported_json_payloads.json) file inside the Alerting plugin.
+If you want to hide fields from the API response and not expose them for alerting, reconfigure the [supported_json_payloads.json](https://github.com/opensearch-project/alerting/blob/main/alerting/src/main/resources/org/opensearch/alerting/settings/supported_json_payloads.json) file inside the Alerting plugin.
 The file functions as an allow list for the API fields you want to use in an alert.
 By default, all APIs and their parameters can be used for monitors and trigger conditions.

 However, you can modify the file so that cluster metric monitors can only be created for APIs referenced.
 Furthermore, only fields referenced in the supported files can create trigger conditions.
 This `supported_json_payloads.json` allows for a cluster metrics monitor to be created for the `_cluster/stats` API, and triggers conditions for the `indices.shards.total` and `indices.shards.index.shards.min` fields.